Frvnko/CS10/Computer Apps/Prototyping Skills/README.md

 - Finish Snowman with 2D Shapes, Quit Button, Text, and Images
 - Make this a Celebration Card & Address it to someone!

+Returning to Happy Face Measles when working on the Music Player ...
+- use random and button-like inequalities to draw measles into specific parts of the face
+- similar problem to coding mouseClick to specific areas of the screen
+- Need part of a class to update Happy Face code to
+  - proper laying
+  - increased drawing with stroke(), noStroke(), strokeWeight(), and resetting to defaults -

 ---